-Massive protests took place in Raleigh Wednesday morning, all with the same goal in mind: free our brunches.
+Massive protests took place in Raleigh on Wednesday morning, all with the same message: free our brunches.
 Demonstrations were held in multiple locations, as citizens of all ages, races (but mainly Caucasian), and genders came together in support of ending brunch inequality.

 “We’re all in this together.
-It’s not about party lines, it’s about brunch lines,” said Kelly Simpson, who helped organize the protests by creating a Facebook event telling people where to go.
+It’s not about party lines, it’s about brunch lines,” said Kelly Iredell, who helped organize the protests by creating a Facebook event.

 The protesters were supporting SB155, also known as the “Brunch Bill”, which would let local governments allow restaurants to serve alcohol starting at 10 a.m. on Sundays.
 By statute, North Carolina currently allows alcohol sales statewide from 7 a.m. to 2 a.m. every day, except Sundays, when alcohol service cannot begin until noon.

 SB155 was referred to the House ABC Committee, projected to meet this week, which is most likely why so many protests sprung up on Wednesday morning.